 - Sampling location information

 - Taxidermist information for trophy deer

 In 2017, a deer at a deer farm in Meeker County tested positive for chronic wasting disease.
 The DNR implemented its response plan, which calls for three years of surveillance in the area around the facility.
 Since then, there have been no detections of CWD in wild deer.
-Per the DNR’s response plan, the 2019 hunting season is the last year of surveillance in this area if no positives are found.
+Because no wild deer positives were detected in the central surveillance area in its third consecutive year of testing, there will be no more surveillance efforts in this area during the 2020 hunting season.

 The central Minnesota surveillance area includes deer permit areas 277 and 283 east of State Trunk Highway 4, deer permit area 219 south of State Trunk Highway 55, and deer permit area 285 north of State Trunk Highway 7.

 Mandatory CWD surveillance will take place during the first two days of the firearms season (Nov.
 9-10), within approximately 15 miles of the CWD positive deer farm in Meeker County.

 During this weekend, all adult deer must be presented in person at a CWD sampling station on the same day of harvest.
 Fawns will not be tested but must be presented to confirm age by a DNR official.